Updates (January 2026 to March 2026)

 Note

 The JavaScript snippet alone will not complete validation.
-It becomes fully effective only after your backend endpoint is in place and calling the URL to Validate Token with the API Token.
+It becomes fully effective only after your backend endpoint is in place and you call the Validate Token endpoint with the API Token.

 Configuration values

-• Optional — IP Whitelisting, Captcha (Visual Captcha or ProofShield) with your chosen display, and Captcha Scope to include or exclude URLs
+traceable.aiis whitelisted in your Content Security Policy (CSP) to prevent JavaScript API calls to Traceable servers from being blocked.Enable the Captcha (Visual Captcha or ProofShield) with your chosen display, and Captcha Scope to include or exclude URL

 After you save the configuration and Traceable provisions, you get a Site Key ID (available under ⋯ → View), API Token with Rotate Token, and URL to Validate Token.